 Makapu’u Lighthouse: This is a family-friendly hike, and it’s one of my favorite places to watch the sunrise.
-The view is amazing and it’s relatively easy and paved all the way.
+The views are fantastic, and it’s relatively easy and paved all the way.

-Lanikai Pillbox: The Pillbox Hike is by far one of my favorite hikes in Oahu.
-It’s considered one of Oahu’s easy hikes and has some fantastic views of Lanikai Beach and the Mokulua Islands.
-The pillboxes themselves are pretty cool as well; they have picturesque artwork coving them.
+Lanikai Pillbox: The Pillbox Hike is one of my favorite hikes on Oahu.
+It’s considered an intermediate hike and has fantastic views of Lanikai Beach and the Mokulua Islands.
+The pillboxes are incredible as well.

 Hanauma Bay Nature Preserve – This beautiful nature preserve is home to abundant sea life and stunning views.
-If you are looking for a place to snorkel and see some amazing marine life, then head over to Hanauma Bay.
-It’s one of the most popular tourist places in Hawaii, and for a good reason.
-It’s absolutely beautiful.
+If you are looking for a place to snorkel with amazing marine life, head to Hanauma Bay.
+It’s one of the most popular tourist places in Hawaii for a good reason.